What I learned from one year of online dating

 Not just with him, with all of it.
 Part of it had to do with my grandfathers death, and the things it had clarified for me in recent weeks.
 Only a few short weeks ago I was there in his living room, and of all possible things he wanted to talk about in his last few days of life, he asked about those dates I'd been on.

-Here was a man, sitting at death's door, caring to remember this one distinct detail of my life.
+Here was a man with a handful of days to live, caring to remember this one distinct detail of my life.
 He had 19 grandkids.
 I would have excused it if he failed to even remember my name.
 But he always knew the details.
 Something that made me feel more humbled and human than any online date I'd ever been on.
 He had a gentle, generous heart.
 I looked at him with a half-smile and turned my head slightly to the left, and said, "You know, gramps, it didn't go so well."

 He looked back, sensing the disappointment, and said "There's a lot of duds out there."